 }

-Within the function’s body, we call the get_acs() function from tidycensus to retrieve population data at the state level.
-But instead of returning the function’s default output, we relabel the hard-to-remember variable names to human-readable names, such as White and Black/African American.
-Next, we save these names as an object called race_ethnicity_data.
-Lastly, we use this object to return that data when the function is run.
+Within the function body, this code calls the get_acs() function from tidycensus to retrieve population data at the state level.
+But instead of returning the function’s default output, it updates the hard-to-remember variable names to human-readable names, such as White and Black/African American, and saves them as an object called race_ethnicity_data.
+The code then uses the race_ethnicity_data object to return that data when the get_acs_race_ethnicity() function is run.

-We can run this function by entering the following:
+To run this function, enter the following:

 get_acs_race_ethnicity()